LispCookbook/cl-cookbook/dynamic-libraries.md

 cp $SBCL_SRC/src/runtime/libsbcl.so .
 ~~~

-You can run Python console and check that `helloworld` module was created successfully
+You can run a Python console and check that the `helloworld` module was created successfully:

 ~~~python
 import helloworld